My Journey From Artist to Spiritual Psychologist

 I came to this entire approach as a skeptic.
 It began in college when I began to get migraines and tried every conventional approach available at the time to no avail.
 As a last resort, I tried acupuncture and as it turned out, I never got another migraine for nearly 25 years.

 This was a game-changing moment for me.
 It shifted my belief system.
 It brought me to the undeniable realization that there are other systems of medicine that are valid and potentially more effective then what is conventionally known and accepted.
 It gave me permission to question what is accepted as truth by the authorities of the time.
 Above all, it made me very curious and open to learning.

 At the time I was in art school, studying how to draw the human body.
 What I later came to realize was that the understanding of the human energy field — and healing itself — is a creative event.

 The more we understand the creative process, the more we can forge the lives we want, filled with a sense of wholeness and meaning.
 Creativity is understanding what balance and harmony are and how to create it.

 This is how I approach my work with each client.

 Before I was trained as a doctor of Oriental medicine, I was an art director in NYC.
 I was successful by any outward measure, winning awards and working at top agencies.
 But I wasn’t happy.
 I had this nagging feeling that something was missing.
 I felt like an empty shell going through the motions of what had been planned for me but never really felt fulfilled.
 I knew I wanted something more, but I didn’t have a clue what that was.
 To add to that, the fact that I was successful in my field made it more confusing because I got a lot of validation that I was on the right track, even though inwardly, I was feeling more and more separated from myself.

 The journey that began back then has lead me to where I am today: helping others bridge that gap between health and feeling whole.

-Today, I live in Fairfield County Connecticut and continue my study of healing with my clients, and with a curiosity that only grows with the more I learn.
+Today, I live in Western Massachusetts and continue my study of healing with my clients, and with a curiosity that only grows with the more I learn.